Canaan: Hebrew Bible

+John N. Oswalt observes that "Canaan consists of the land west of the Jordan and is distinguished from the area east of the Jordan."
+Oswalt then goes on to say that in Scripture, Canaan "takes on a theological character" as "the land which is God's gift" and "the place of abundance".

+Whilst the inhabitants of Canaan are called Canaanites, they are also called Amorites, similar to the citizens of the multi-ethnic Soviet Union being called Russian, and Hethites/Hittites.
+Abraham, the ancestor of the Israelites, was most likely an Amorite-Aramean, according to some early theories.

 Conquest of Canaan

-Yahweh promises the land of Canaan to Abraham in the Book of Genesis. and eventually delivers it to descendants of Abraham, the Israelites.
+Yahweh promises the land of Canaan to Abraham in the Book of Genesis and eventually delivers it to descendants of Abraham, the Israelites.
 The Hebrew Bible describes the Israelite conquest of Canaan in the "Former Prophets" (Nevi'im Rishonim, נביאים ראשונים), viz. the books of Joshua, Judges, Samuel, and Kings.
 These books give the narrative of the Israelites after the death of Moses and their entry into Canaan under the leadership of Joshua.
 The renaming of the Land of Canaan as the Land of Israel marks the Israelite conquest of the Promised Land.